viperML/neohome/content/blog/flake-utils/index.md

 }
 ```

-I want you to take a minute, and understand that the two previous snippets produce the same result!
+I want you to take a minute, and understand that the **two previous snippets produce the same result!**

 This function is very convenient, because now `system` is handled for us, improving the "signal/noise ratio" of our flake, and preventing us from making mistakes when dealing with multiple systems.

 ## When things go wrong

 The main problem with flake-utils is that it doesn't check if what we want to do makes sense.
 It just takes your input, and puts the system string in the middle.
-So to illustrate this, this is a common error with flake-utils:
+So to illustrate this, these are some common errors with flake-utils:

 ```nix
 {